 However, Rani’s story is not uncommon.
 Before being vaccinated, Rani fell ill with fever and abdominal pains.
 After three days of sustained fever, her father took her to their local clinic.
 Doctors suspected typhoid, ordered a blood test, and administered intravenous antibiotics—at a considerable cost for the family of seven.
 As Rani’s father waited for her to receive her treatment, he noticed AKUH’s TCV campaign posters advertising free vaccination.
 He asked the doctor about the campaign, who discussed the ongoing outbreak with him and advised that he get all of his children vaccinated.

 A few weeks later, after Rani had recovered, Tallah came home from buying eggs and told his family that the AKUH team was offering typhoid vaccination right around the corner.
 As they ate their breakfasts, the AKUH van drove by playing the typhoid jingle; soon after, the nearby mosque announced the start of the day’s campaign.
 Rani’s father gathered his children, as well as his nieces and nephews from three doors down, and walked them to the mobile TCV campaign camp to receive their vaccinations.
 Before leaving to return home, he promised our staff that he would tell everyone to bring their children to be vaccinated.

 Stories such as these demonstrate the importance of community engagement during a vaccination campaign.
 By employing these tactics, we have vaccinated approximately 80,000 children against typhoid in Lyari in six months.
 We hope that the momentum from this campaign, will carry over to the national introduction of TCV in Pakistan later this year.
-Pakistan needs TCV to end this three-year long outbreak, and finally make typhoid a disease of the past.
+Pakistan needs TCV to end this three-years long outbreak, and finally make typhoid a disease of the past.

 Photos courtesy of Rabab Batool